 Dear fellow King County employee,

-For more than 100 years, our nation has dedicated November 11 as the day to recognize the brave members of our country’s armed forces past and present.
+For more than a century, our nation has dedicated November 11 as the day to recognize the brave members of our country’s armed forces, past and present.
 They placed their own lives at risk to defend freedom here at home and around the world.
 Veterans Day is our opportunity to honor and thank them for their service.

 King County Executive